A Framework for Robust Lossy Compression of Heavy-Tailed Sources: The Quantization Problem

-Naturally we are interested, in general, in finding an optimal $M$-point quantizer of a heavy-tailed source, i.e. one that minimizes $s_\alpha(X - \hat{X})$: Given $M > 0$, find

-where $s_\alpha(X - \hat{X})$ is the strength of the error and hence solution of
+where $\sa{ X - \hat{X}}$ is the strength of the error and hence solution of

-{\bf Remark:} We note that since the PDF of \( X \) is unimodal and symmetric around $0$, then whenever \( M \) is even, half of the representation points will be positive, and the other half will be their negative counterparts.
+Before proceeding, we note that since the PDF of \( X \) is unimodal and symmetric around $0$, then whenever \( M \) is even, half of the representation points will be positive, and the other half will be their negative counterparts.
 If \( M \) is odd, the same applies, but with an additional representation point at $0$.
-Therefore, in the proposed algorithm, we only search for the positive representation points, as the remaining points can be easily deduced.
+Therefore, we only search for the positive representation points, as the remaining ones can be easily deduced.